tintinrevient/machine-learning-for-human-vision-and-language/lab-assignment-1/README.md

 The simplest network we could build used all input features, 1 hidden layer with 6 neurons, and ReLU activation.

 ![spiral](./pix/spiral.png)

+#### Question 25: Write a simple function that achieves the convolution operation efficiently for two- dimensional and three-dimensional inputs.
+This should allow you input a set of convolutional filters (‘kernels’ in Keras’s terminology) and an input layer (or image) as inputs.
+The input layer should have a third dimension, representing a stack of feature maps, and each filter should have a third dimension of corresponding size.
+The function should output a number of two-dimensional feature maps corresponding to the number of input filters, though these can be stacked into a third dimensional like the input layer.
+Give your code as the answer.

+The source code is in this [link](./source-code/assignment%20lab%201%20exc%204.R).

+#### Question 26: Write a simple function that achieves rectified linear (relu) activation, with a threshold at zero.
+Give your code as the answer.

+The source code is in this [link](./source-code/relu.R).

+#### Question 27: Write a simple function that achieves max pooling.
+This should allow you to specify the spatial extent of the pooling, with the size of the output feature map changing accordingly.
+Give your code as the answer.

+?

+#### Question 28: Write a simple function that achieves normalisation within each feature map, modifying the feature map so that its mean value is zero and its standard deviation is one.
+Give your code as the answer.

+?

+#### Question 29: Write a function that produces a fully-connected layer.
+This should allow you to specify the number of output nodes, and link each of these to every node a stack of feature maps.
+The stack of feature maps will typically be flattened into a 1- dimensional matrix first.

+?

+#### Question 30: Write a function that converts the activation of a 1-dimensional matrix (such as the output of a fully-connected layer) into a set of probabilities that each matrix element is the most likely classification.
+This should include the algorithmic expression of a softmax (normalised exponential) function.

+?

+#### Question 31: Explain the principle of backpropagation of error in plain English.
+This can be answered with minimal mathematical content, and should be IN YOUR OWN WORDS.
+What is backpropagation trying to achieve, and how does it do so?

+?

+#### Question 32 (BONUS QUESTION): Describe the process of backpropagation in mathematical terms.
+Here, explain (in English) what each equation you give does, and relate this to the answers given in Question 31.
+You are welcome to express equations in R code (not python) rather than using equation layout.

+?

+#### Question 33 (BONUS QUESTION): Write a function to achieve backpropagation of error to affect the convolutional filter (kernel) structure used in question 25.
+Modify your function from question 25 to give the filters used as an output, so you can modify these filters using backpropagation.
+Initialise the network with random weights in the filters.
+Give the code for your convolution and backpropagation functions as your answer.

+?

+#### Question 35 (BONUS QUESTION): Write a piece of code that uses all of these functions (Questions 25-33) together to make a convolutional neural network with two convolutional layers, a fully connected layer, and an output layer (pooling is optional, but thresholding and normalisation are required).
+This should give the accuracy of the labels as an output.
+Give your code as your answer.

+?

+#### Question 36 (BONUS QUESTION): Use the resulting function to learn to classify the mnist data set, as you did in question 11.
+Plot the progression of the classification accuracy over 100 cycles.

+?